-Developing the Cervical Cancer Prevention and Care Cascade in Low and Middle-Income Countries
+Developing a Cervical Cancer Prevention and Care Cascade in Low and Middle-Income Countries

 Serra Lem Asangbeh, University of Bern

 Introduction: Ninety percent of all women who die from cervical cancer (CC) annually live in low and middle-income countries (LMICs).
 Effective screening (opportunistic or organized) has reduced CC mortality by about 80% in high-income countries but these programs are far from being replicable in LMICs due to scarce resources and competing health priorities.
 Several countries in Southern Africa (SA) have integrated CC screening into antiretroviral treatment programs.
 To be effective, these programs need monitoring tools adapted to system needs, which will improve program performance and ultimately reduce CC mortality.
 Objectives/Methods: To identify and evaluate monitoring indicators from international guidelines and those currently in use in SA for CC screening through a systematic review and site survey.
 To achieve international agreement on the minimum set of indicators for monitoring of CC screening programs through a Delphi consensus process.
 To use these indicators to construct a CC cascade and to evaluate the cascade with routinely collected data on HIV and CC screening.
 Primary outcome: A cascade that will effectively monitor CC screening programs in SA, improving program quality and accelerating scale-up thereby reducing CC related morbidity and mortality.